geokyr/diploma-thesis/notes.md

 ## Models
 - Turn off PowerToys Awake

-- Add starting logs before operations on eta, so the user knows what is running
+- Add starting logs before operations on eta, so the user knows what is running at the moment

 - Cross-validation or at least validation split from training data with stratified sampling